-On-going
+On-going or Planned for 2021

-Open-label study in Alzheimer's patients.
-Status: fully-enrolled

-Randomized, placebo-controlled Cognition Maintenance Study (CMS) in Alzheimer's patients.
-Status: enrolling
+- Open-label study in Alzheimer's patients. - ☐ Future interim analyses of open-label study. - Randomized, placebo-controlled Cognition Maintenance Study (CMS) in Alzheimer's patients. - Phase 3 pivotal program in Alzheimer's patients.

-Status: enrolling

-In 2nd Half 2021, we initiated a Phase 3 program with simufilam in Alzheimer's disease.
+We plan to initiate a Phase 3 study of simufilam in Alzheimer's disease in 2nd half 2021.